-If you want to read from the beginning just go to this list of the articles in this series: How To Set Up A Blog and Forum Article Index
+For a list of articles in this series, go here: How To Set Up A Blog and Forum Article Index

 Welcome to part ten (and the end of section one) of How To Set Up A Blog And Forum.